A Journey of Hard and Important Lessons

 Subtle or not, Racism exists.

 In 2007, when I did AmeriCorps*NCCC, I was sent to the southern states, and although, being from Iowa, I knew that the history of the southern states is heavy with racial tension.
 I was still shocked with how vicious “Christians” were to folks of color, the vivid divide between communities, the hoarding of resources by white people.
-These loud self-proclaimed “Christians” acted just like those long-faced pharisees fasting in public view in Jesus’s time.
-Jesus had rebuked them for it because the Pharisees had done it for prestige and not out of true faith and love.

 Those folks I met down south weren’t worshiping Jesus.
 They were worshiping whiteness and painted it up to look like Jesus.
 It reminded me of the glimpses I had seen growing up among the immigrant communities my father had helped.
 How folks had treated the Hmong and Sudanese badly at times, or with this “white savior complex.”
 How unnerving I’d found it as a kid, but I didn’t have words for when I was young.